NASDAQ: TLRY

 European Union Medical Use

 Each country within the European Union (“EU”) has its own laws and regulations relating to medical and adult-use cannabis, with most countries only permitting the use of medical cannabis and then to varying degrees.
-Countries within the EU are at different stages of legalization of medical and adult-use cannabis as some countries have expressed a clear political ambition to legalize adult-use cannabis (Germany, Portugal, Luxembourg and Czech Republic), some are engaging in an experiment for adult-use (Germany, Netherlands and Switzerland) and some are debating regulations for cannabinoid-based medicine (France and Spain).
+Countries within the EU are at different stages of legalization of medical and adult-use cannabis as some countries have expressed a clear political ambition to legalize adult-use cannabis (Portugal and Luxembourg), some are engaging in an experiment for adult-use (Germany, Netherlands and Switzerland), following the medical legalization in Malta in 2021, in Germany in 2024 and in the Czech Republic in 2026.
+France is debating regulations for cannabinoid-based medicine and Spain was the last country legalizing medical cannabis in the EU in October 2025.

 The EU also requires adherence to EU-GMP standards for the manufacture of active substances and medicinal products, including cannabis products.
 The EU system for certification of EU-GMP allows a Competent Authority of any EU member state to conduct inspections of manufacturing sites and, if the strict EU-GMP standards are met, to issue a certificate of EU-GMP compliance that is also accepted in other EU member countries.